MikeWhite-ZP/USA-Luxury-Limo-Service/replit.md

 - **Authentication**: Replit Auth with OpenID Connect, environment-aware session management (PostgreSQL-backed in production, MemoryStore in development), and scrypt hashing for multi-role access.
 Production deployment requires `NODE_ENV=production` for persistent PostgreSQL session storage.
 Complete password recovery and management system with secure tokens and anti-enumeration protection.
 - **Object Storage**: Replit Object Storage with custom Buffer normalization, supporting MinIO and AWS S3 via an abstract adapter.
 Production-ready presigned URL system dynamically generates time-limited URLs for secure direct access to images. **Local Storage Fallback**: In development mode when no cloud storage is configured, files are automatically stored in the `uploads/` directory and served via `/api/uploads/*` endpoint with path traversal protection and proper MIME type handling.
 - **Core Features**:
-    - **Notifications**: Comprehensive email and SMS notification system using a fire-and-forget async pattern. **Multi-Provider SMS Gateway**: Supports Twilio, Amazon SNS, and Plivo with admin-selectable provider via tabbed settings UI.
-Each provider has its own credential management with test connection capability.
-Credentials can be stored in database (encrypted) or environment variables.
+    - **Notifications**: Comprehensive email and SMS notification system (Twilio, Nodemailer) for booking lifecycle events using a fire-and-forget async pattern.
     - **Payment**: Integration with multiple providers (Stripe, PayPal, Square), supporting "Pay Now", "Pay Later", and "Pay with Cash" options, including surcharge management.
     - **Geolocation & Flight Data**: TomTom API for geocoding and AeroDataBox API for real-time flight information.
     - **Booking & Dispatch**: A 4-step booking flow, intelligent driver assignment, and a two-stage job acceptance workflow.
 Supports itemized pricing.